tamas-p/hisma/packages/hisma/README.md

     Description of [Guard] whose action must return `true` to execute transition.
 If returned value is false then a HismaGuardException is thrown if onError is not defined.
 If onError is defined then its action will be called and no exception is thrown.
   - **Priority**<br>
     If not otherwise selected priority can be used to select the transition from the transition list by this priority.
+Higher integer value means higher priority.
   - **onAction Action description**<br>
     Description of the Action that is executed when this transition occurs.
   - **onError OnErrorAction description**<br>